Uncovering New Facts in the Cold Case Murder of Rebekah Gould

 Start a criminal justice degree at American Military University.

 Editor’s Note: This article is the first in a series of articles reviewing and analyzing the facts and evidence related to the death of Rebekah Gould.
+Additional articles in this series are listed at the end.

 Podcast fanatics may be familiar with Catherine Townsend’s recently released series called “Hell and Gone.”
 The podcast covers the murder of Rebekah Gould, a 22-year-old college student, near Melbourne, Arkansas in September 2004.
 To this day, the case remains unsolved and no suspects have been charged.